Skip to main content

 At-risk groups

-People with metabolic disorders are most at risk for hypernatremia.
-However, children also can be unwitting victims.
-They may get into high salt foods, such as soy sauce, and consume too much.
-Or they may ingest a non-food item with a large amount of salt.
+People with metabolic disorders are most at risk for hypernatremia, but children can also be unwitting victims.
+They may get into high salt foods and consume too much or they may ingest a non-food item with a large amount of salt.

 "We have had calls where children have eaten homemade play dough," Pace says.
 "That has enough salt in it to cause problems if enough is eaten."